JoshuaKGoldberg/Goldblog/content/blog/nature-individuality-empowerment/index.md

 I often use the concept in my day-to-day programming.

 One downside of thinking in terms of black boxes, though, is that it can get you in the _habit_ of avoiding understanding systems.
-One of the most common mistake I see developers make is avoid trying to understand a new area of code adjacent to what they're working on.
+One of the most common mistake I see developers make is avoiding trying to understand a new area of code adjacent to what they're working on.
 Instead of understanding the system as a whole, they isolate their changes to just the areas they understand.
 They then are at risk of missing crucial context contained in those surrounding areas.